memfault/interrupt/_posts/2024-01-31-practical_zephyr_dt.md

 };
 ```

-One could compare the Devicetree to something like a `struct` in `C`, or a `JSON` object.
+One could compare the Devicetree to something like a `struct` in `C` or a `JSON` object.
 Each node (or object) lists its properties and their values and thus describes the associated device and its configuration.
-From the above snippet we can already somehow see that there's a _system on chip (soc)_ node, that in turn contains a UART instance with some configuration data.
+From the above snippet, we can see that there's a _system on chip (soc)_ node that contains a UART instance with some configuration data.

 Personally, I felt the details of the [Devicetree specification](https://www.devicetree.org/specifications/) or [Zephyr's official documentation on _Devicetree_](https://docs.zephyrproject.org/latest/build/dts/index.html) a bit overwhelming, and I could hardly keep all the information in my head when reading straight through it (getting lost following links again), so in this article, I'm choosing a slightly different approach: